Shakespeare, good sherry and Altered Consciousness

 That then I scorn to change my state with kings.

 In the poem Shakespeare tells us nothing about the source of the love he is talking about.
 We might assume it is a lover or a friend, but the truth is that lovers and friends may go off us, or we may go off them, but in tripping, when we are lucky and have a mystical experience, we come face to face with a love that is undeniable.
-Whatever it was that Shakespeare had in mind, I think this take on his “sweet love” as the core love of a spiritual experience helps us.
+Whatever it was that Shakespeare had in mind, I think this take on “sweet love” as the core love of a spiritual experience helps us.
 The trials and tribulations of what we call mental health, or the lack of it, are not always going to be fixed with clever interventions or energetic self-cheerleading.
-Once I start to argue that I am indeed worthy, it leaves room for those sneaky voices that tell me I’m not.
+Once I start to argue that I am indeed worthy, it leaves room for those sneaky voices that tell me, no I’m not.